Registration and deadlines

 |Registered nurse (accepted nursing qualifications: college degree / nursing diploma, level II / acute care/ paediatric nursing care / psychiatric nursing / intensive care)||Registered nurses are given the opportunity to complete their studies as part-time students.
 Additional information on studying for registered nurses|

-Candidates with a professional diploma but no FVB, or holders of a degree from a College of Higher Education and Training, which is not mentioned on the list above, do not meet the school's formal admission requirements.
+Candidates with a professional diploma but no FVB do not meet the school's formal admission requirements.
 They will first have to complete a Baccalaureate or a FVB (for more information go to the vocational college in your area or a careers advisory service).

 The Federal Act on Universities of Applied Sciences also stipulates that students must complete a year of practical work experience in their future profession before they can apply for admission to a degree programme.
 For the bachelor degree programme in Midwifery, this means that students have to attend additional modules A, B and C. For more detailed information, see the information sheet “Information on additional modules in BSc Nursing”.